 Having said that, downloading torrents and using file sharing is illegal whichever way you see it.
 And, if you get caught while using torrents, then there are serious repercussions.
 You can be penalized through fines, DMCA notices, IP blacklist, or lawsuits.

-As far as ethics go, the final choice of usage depends on the reasons you are using torrents and P2P file sharing for.
-Ask any philosophy major and they will tell you that there is not right or wrong answer to this question.
+As far as ethics go, the final choice of usage depends on the reasons you are using torrents for.
+Ask any philosophy major and they will tell you that there is no right or wrong answer to this question.
 To help you figure out, take these points into consideration:

 - Copying and sharing are two very different things compared to stealing.
 If you are using torrents for the right reasons, like creating a backup or sharing copyrighted content with family members, then it is not the same as stealing.

 - Last year (2014), the US Motion Picture Industry grossed over $13.5 billion in annual revenues despite the allegations that piracy is eating away Hollywood.

 - Music artists are doing better than ever before.
 Piracy has shifted the dynamics of the music industry with artists generating the bulk of their revenue through live performances, tours, special appearances, and other sources of income instead of banking on the sale of music records.

 - Madonna has a deal with her record label that generates 95 percent of the income through concerts on tour.
 On the other hand, U2 released their latest album “Songs of Innocence” for free to all Apple iTunes users (500 million users to be precise).

 - Although the technology incorporated into BitTorrent and other file-sharing services is not illegal (how it enables you to transfer files), it just doesn’t fall within the paradigm if copyright laws.
 There are many litigate uses of such services that are not seen by copyright holders.